DenisCekic/ModifyUSD/README.md

 2. .venv\scripts\activate

-3. To see list of available scripts view "commands.txt"
+3. Run "fromUsdXtoUsdA.py" to convert to .usda//Run ToOriginUsd.py to convert .usda files back to .usd//To see list of available scripts view "commands.txt"